kazurayam/ContextTrace/docs/index.md

-# \[Katalon Studio\] It is a good practice to name screenshot files with the Test Case ID
+# It is a good practice to name screenshot files with the Test Case ID

 Katalon Studio provides a built-in keyword [`WebUI.takeScreenshot`](https://docs.katalon.com/katalon-studio/keywords/keyword-description-in-katalon-studio/web-ui-keywords/webui-take-screenshot).
 This feature gives me an itchy problem to me.
 Let me describe the problem and what I have done.

 I have developed a Katalon project <https://github.com/kazurayam/ContextTrace/tree/master/app>.
-Let’s go through this sample project, which will proposes a untility class `com.kazurayam.ks.ContextTrace`.
+Let’s go through this sample project, which will propose a untility class `com.kazurayam.ks.ContextTrace`.

 ## Original sample code